 Rabbi's & Rebbitzen's

 Rabbi Dovid & Rebbetzin Feige Hazdan

 Great Park Synagogue welcomes all new members.
 We offer various forms of membership including full membership and associate membership.
 Seats for the High Holidays are also available.

 The choirmaster joined in 2012 and focuses on making beautiful music within the context of davening correctly.
-The Choir’s philosophy is to sing for pleasure and not for pressure, aiming to uplift the community and inspire a further spiritual connection, music transcends language in its ability to emotionally move a person even without the use of words.
-Greg Hurvitz has had over 15 years’ experience in singing, a former Chairman of the Johannesburg Jewish Male Choir and is determined to add as much value to the shul as possible.
+The Choir’s philosophy is to sing for pleasure and not for pressure, aiming to uplift the community and inspire a further spiritual connection.
+Music transcends language in its ability to emotionally move a person even without the use of words.
+Greg Hurvitz has had over 15 years of experience in singing, a former Chairman of the Johannesburg Jewish Male Choir, and is determined to add as much value to the shul as possible.

 The Choir is comprised of four sections, consisting of the typical male choir setting, Tenor 1, Tenor 2, Bass 1, and Bass 2.
-These individual voices merge, together with the Chazzan, to create the Nusach that touches our heart and moves our soul.
+These individual voices merge, together with the Chazzan, to create the Nusach that touches our hearts and moves our souls.

-Bar/Bat Mitzvah: On Shabbat, the Shul welcomes family and friends of the Bar/Bat Mitzvah.
-After the Shul services, a Kiddush can be held in the Shul Kiddush hall, or in a marquee outside the Shul entrance (either outside the main entrance, or outside the RCHCC entrance)
+On Shabbat, the Shul welcomes family and friends of the Bar/Bat Mitzvah.
+After the Shul services, a Kiddush can be held in the Shul Kiddush hall, or in a marquee outside the Shul entrance (either outside the main entrance or outside the RCHCC entrance)

-Personal: Meetings, lectures or your personal celebration can be held in the foyer of the Shul or in the main Board Room.
+Meetings, lectures, or your personal celebration can be held in the foyer of the Shul or in the main Board Room.

 To book your simcha, please contact Sandy Budin.